AIdevol/Leetcode_tasks/README.md

 ---

-** If you like this project please consider giving it a star
+If you like this project please consider giving it a star    :star: